-Complying with the Code of Conduct14
+Complying with the Code of Conduct15

-- 18. As a Member: - I undertake Code of Conduct training provided by the Combined Authority. - I cooperate with any Code of Conduct investigation and/or determination. - I do not intimidate or attempt to intimidate any person who is likely to be involved with the administration of any investigation or proceedings. - I comply with any sanction imposed on me following a finding that I have breached the Code of Conduct.
+- I undertake Code of Conduct training provided by the Combined Authority. - I cooperate with any Code of Conduct investigation and/or determination. - I do not intimidate or attempt to intimidate any person who is likely to be involved with the administration of any investigation or proceedings. - I comply with any sanction imposed on me following a finding that I have breached the Code of Conduct.